 The 'natural' way to draw is an interesting phrase in itself, it suggests that there is an unnatural way to draw.
 As we are all creatures of nature, I find it impossible to imagine a way of drawing that wasn't natural.
 I suspect he really means 'more in tune with' or 'working with and alongside your materials' or 'allowing your feelings to direct your actions'.

 Gesture drawing and contour drawing are seen as the two main planks on which Nicolaïdes' reputation as a teacher rests.
 He also felt that drawing well had nothing to do with technique or an understanding of aesthetics.
-It was he said all to do with: "right observation of the world".
+It was he said all to do with: "a right observation of the world".

 He insisted that students had to discover what right observation was by themselves, and that the art teacher’s job was to teach them not how to draw...but how to learn to draw.